Are We Role-Playing On Life’s Stage?

 Think about it.
 When was the last time you felt completely unabashedly yourself?
 No filter, no act, just pure, unadulterated you.
 If you’re struggling to remember, you’re not alone.

 So, if life’s a stage and we’re all just actors, what does that mean for our identity?
 Are we just a collection of roles, or is there something more?
-The truth is that identity is fluid.
+The truth is that identity is (2)

-Let’s cut the bullshit and face facts: we’re all LARPing our way through life, whether we realize it or not.
 Every day, we wake up, put on our costumes (yeah, I’m talking about that suit you think makes you look important), and step onto the stage of life.
-We’re not just living; we’re performing.
+We’re not just living; we’re role-playing.

 But here’s the kicker: unlike traditional LARPs, there’s no reset button in this game.
 The choices you make, the relationships you build, the skills you develop – they all have real-world consequences.
 It’s high-stakes role-playing, and you’re the main character.